teofiloxyz/public-firms-financials/README.md

 # Public Firms Financials 📈

 ## Introduction
 **Public Firms Financials** is a financial data analysis showcase, using mostly PostgreSQL.
 This project delves into the financials of 4,317 companies listed on the NYSE and NASDAQ exchanges.
-For detailed information about the dataset, check the [data folder](/data/).

 ## Tools Used